 Volunteer to a green organization of your choice.
 Research and find an organization with whose cause you can sympathize.
 Even a couple of hours a month will make a difference.

-If you don't have time you should consider donating funds to a green organization of your choice.
+If you don’t have time to volunteer you should consider donating funds to a green organization of your choice.
 These groups rarely have enough funding.
 This is a great way to show your support and keep these institutions functioning.

 Vote in elections, write to your representatives, and submit testimony to legislative bodies that create laws.
 Elect representatives who understand environmental challenges and who are in favor of conservation.
 Every law (or adjustment to one) has to go through a hearing process that allows for public opinion.
 Network information and ideas with your family, friends, school and community.
 Help tilt the balance toward mother earth and make a difference.